clarkfitzg/phd_research/notes/writing_notes.md

-It might be nice to leave this for any future PhD student of Duncan's so that they can work more efficiently.
+It might be nice to leave this for any future student of Duncan's so that they can work more efficiently.

 Write __a lot__.
 Tons and tons.